joaquinelio/litul-crud/README.md

     indexedDb app for testing
     client side only (for now)

 Thanks javascript.info.
-The site is great, it WILL help me do the needed rebuild.
+The site is great, it helped a lot.

 Started on
-April 9, 1819       -- taking longer than I expected --
+April 9, 1719       -- taking longer than I expected --

 By
 Joaquin Elio 'Lito' Fernandez

+*Finished?*
+Pretty usable html and js,
+css is no longer a chaos but it is UGLY.
+Then release.
+I think I'll ask for css help so I do node server part of the project.
+Yes, VUE and maybe TS.

 ###